Forms & Resources

 Travel Card (TCard)

-- You are responsible for making your own travel arrangements.
+- You are responsible for making your own travel arrangements after you turn in your travel authorization form to the department and your travel is approved.

-- There is a departmental travel card available for purchasing airline tickets, conference registration and rental cars (per university contract - to receive, email firstname.lastname@example.org).
+- There is a departmental administrative travel card available for purchasing airline tickets, hotel, conference registration and rental cars (per university contract - to receive, email firstname.lastname@example.org).

-- Cannot be used for meals or any other expenses.
+- The TCard cannot be used for meals or any other expenses not listed above.

 If You Are Driving

-- There are additional requirements that apply to driving a private vehicle or a rental.
+- There are additional requirements that apply to driving a private vehicle or a rental for University Business.

-- Complete the Student Vehicle Safety Program form.
+- Complete the Student Vehicle Safety Program form annually.
+Bring a physical copy to the EE department.
+Do not email the form.

 - Go to the Risk Management page for policies and forms, and submit to the Department of Electrical Engineering.